voroncv/music-catalog/README.md

 # Music catalog
-Simple musical catalog on VueJS
+Simple musical catalog on VueJS.
+To start, open the index.html file.